Skip to main content

 info

 The IBC protocol is maintained by the Interchain Foundation and currently boasts three mainstream implementations: one written in Golang, another in Rust and the third in Solidity.
-Currently, Picasso is the only mainnet chain operating with the Rust and Solidity implementations in production.
+Currently, Picasso is the only Cosmos SDK chain on mainnet communicating with blockchains using the Rust and Solidity implementations.

-IBC supports asset transfers (fungible tokens, non-fungible tokens), generic message passing, cross-chain contract calls, cross-chain fee payments, interchain collateralization and more in a trustless manner.
-The trustless condition of IBC is due to the fact it is:
+IBC supports asset transfers (fungible tokens, non-fungible tokens), generic message passing, cross-chain contract calls, cross-chain fee payments, interchain collateralization and more in a trust-minimized manner.
+The trust-minimized condition of IBC is due to the fact it is:

 • built upon light clients that communicate with each other and updates the state of a counterparty chain.
 These are lightweight versions of blockchain nodes that can verify specific information on counterparty chains without downloading the entire blockchain history.
-This allows for trustless verification of data and state on external blockchains.
+This allows for secure verification of data and state on external blockchains

 • able to upgrade the state of a chain through sending finality proofs, other types of transactions and packets that can be verified